-Litterati has two main tools to gather information, create challenges, and analyze data - The Litterati App and the Web Dashboard.
+Litterati has two main tools to gather information, create challenges, and analyze data:

-We also have a user guide on how to create Challenges here: How To - Create Challenges
+We also have a user guide on how to create Challenges through your dashboard here: How To - Create Challenges

 To help ensure the success of your challenge, planning is important as it helps define what your goals are, who you're trying to engage with, and how best to help reach them.

 A recommended first step is to create a private test challenge so that you and a few other stakeholders can go through the workflow of:

 Creating a challenge and joining it

 Collecting litter out in your community

 Then uploading and tagging once you're done and back at home